A Branch-and-Price Algorithm Enhanced by Decision Diagrams for the Kidney Exchange Problem: Literature Review

-In the general version of the KEP, chains are allowed, and it is usually the case that $\Lchain \ge \Kcycle$, or $\Lchain$ is unbounded.
-For the general case, \cite{MakHau2017} introduced a compact formulation integrating chains and cycles through a variation of the well-known Miller-Tucker-Zemlin constraints and ideas similar to the extended edge formulation.
-An exponential-sized variant of the same formulation was also proposed.
-The largest instance presented includes 250 \pairsAb\ and 6 \singles.

-\cite{Anderson2015} proposed two formulations for unbounded chains: a recursive one and one based on the prize-collecting traveling salesman problem (PC-TSP).
-I Instances with up to 1179 \pairsAb, 62 \singles\ were tested on $K = 3$.
-The recursive formulation outperformed the PC-TSP formulation on a large historical dataset, although, in what was denominated as ``difficult'' instances, the PC-TSP formulation was more successful.
+In the general version of the KEP, chains are allowed, and usually $\Lchain \ge \Kcycle$ or unbounded. \citet{Anderson2015} proposed two formulations for unbounded chains: recursion and a prize-collecting traveling salesman problem (PC-TSP) variation.
+Instances with up to 1179 \pairsAb\ and 62 \singles\ were tested with $K = 3$.
+The recursive formulation outperformed the PC-TSP formulation on a large historical dataset, although, in ``difficult'' instances, the PC-TSP formulation was more successful.
 This formulation can be modified to include bounds on the length of chains.
-However, \cite{Plaut2016b} showed that the PC-TSP is effective when unbounded chains and $K = 3$ are considered, otherwise, \BP-based algorithms outperform it.
+However, \citet{Plaut2016b} showed that the PC-TSP is effective when unbounded chains and $K = 3$ are considered, otherwise, \BP-based algorithms outperform it.